Urine Specimen Validity Test.

-- Oxidants: Tests for the presence of oxidants.
+- OX – Oxidants: Detects the presence of oxidants.

 - pH: Tests for the presence of acidic and alkaline adulterants.

-Note: The use of adulterants can cause false negative results either by interfering with the screening test and or by destroying the presence of drugs in urine.
-Dilution may also be employed in an attempt to produce a false negative result.
-Dilution of urine with water is probably the simplest urine adulteration method.
-Bleach, vinegar, Visine, sodium bicarbonate, sodium nitrite, Drano, soft drinks and hydrogen peroxide are examples of adulterants that can compromise a drug test.
+Adulterants placed in urine will cause false negatives either by interfering with the screening process or by eradicating the presence of drugs.
+Bleach, vinegar, Visine, sodium bicarbonate, sodium nitrite, Drano, soft drinks and hydrogen peroxide are examples of adulterants that can interfere with the drug test.

-This is an example of the color comparison chart included in the 25 pack kit.
+This is an example of the color comparison chart included in the Specimen Validity Test.